 We’ll start with the best of the best: Hyatt is one of the few hotel chains that operate all-inclusive resorts that can be booked with points.
 These Hyatt Ziva and Zilara properties scattered throughout Mexico and the Caribbean are amazing.
 But the best part is that you can book them for just 20,000 to 25,000 points per night!

-At that rate, you could spend up to four nights eating, drinking, and sleeping for free on a beach by transferring your Chase points to Hyatt.
+At that rate, you could spend four to five nights eating, drinking, and sleeping for free on a beach by transferring your Chase points to Hyatt.
 It’s cheaper than staying at home!

 Hyatt has started adding smaller hotel chains to its portfolio, and it’s a great way to get a ton of bang for your buck.
 Check out the Thompson Chicago or Gild Hall in New York City – both properties typically sell for nearly $400 per night, but you can book them with just 15,000 Hyatt points!